-If someone is exhibiting symptoms of COVID-19 at a Braefoot camp:
+Program Leaders will be monitoring the participants for symptoms of COVID-19 while they are at Braefoot.
+If someone is exhibiting symptoms of COVID-19 at a Braefoot program:

 If the person is in acute distress (urgent), then we’ll call 911 and follow their directions

-If the person is not in acute distress (semi-urgent or non-urgent), then we’ll follow isolation protocols, call parents/guardians, report the potential outbreak to health officials, and instigate a 14-day isolation protocol for all participants unless they can access reliable testing and be cleared by an appropriate medical professional.
+If the person is not in acute distress (semi-urgent or non-urgent), then we’ll follow isolation protocols, call parents/guardians, report the potential outbreak to health officials.
+We may take additional actions if instructed to do so by 811.

-It is not possible to strictly enforce a 2m physical distance between participants at all times in a summer camp setting.
+It is not possible to strictly enforce a 2m physical distance between participants at all times in a childcare setting.
 As such, our risk management for COVID-19 is based on a standard of reasonable risk rather than a standard of caution.